ldapple99/personal-website/content/posts/editorial-chatgpt-what-is-misinformation.md

 tags:
   - LLMs
 ---
-***I originally wrote this editorial for a writing course I am currently taking, but I enjoyed the process of writing it so much that I though I'd go ahead and post it on my website!***
+***I originally wrote this editorial for a writing course I am currently taking, but I enjoyed the process of writing it so much that I thought I'd go ahead and post it on my website!***

 ### ChatGPT, What is misinformation?